smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![In this screenshot of the console window, an example of images being pushed to an ACR account results from typing and running the following at the command prompt: docker push [LOGINSERVER]/content-web.](media/image67.png "Push image to ACR")

-8. In the Azure Portal, navigate to your ACR account, and select **Repositories** under **Services** on the left-hand menu.
+8. In the Azure Portal, navigate to your ACR account, and from the left-hand menu under **Services** select **Repositories**.
 You will now see two, one for each image.

    ![In this screenshot, content-api and content-web each appear on their own lines below Repositories.](media/image68spk.png "Search for repositories")